Skip to content

 Eligibility for the EB-2 National Interest Waiver (NIW) is set by U.S. Citizenship and Immigration Services and is not nationality-restricted.
 See the criteria below for the published requirements.

-Applicable consular post in origin country.
+a United States of America consulate or visa application centre in your country of residence.
 Specific intake (online portal, biometrics centre, or in-country lodgement) is determined by U.S. Citizenship and Immigration Services — confirm the current intake channel on the primary source linked above before filing.

 USCIS policy guidance (updated 2022 and since) highlights that endeavours in STEM fields of importance to US competitiveness and national security, particularly those identified on critical and emerging technologies lists, are strong candidates for NIW — though every petition is assessed on its own record.